 Agencies that have formal accreditations such as ISO:9001, Investors in People etc provide an excellent indication that they are compliant, legal and professional.

-Collection Process – You want results, however, some companies collection process may be to just send an email then com eback to you claiming that some form of expensive enforcement action is necessary.
+You want results, however, some companies collection process may be to just send an email then come back to you claiming that some form of expensive enforcement action is necessary.
 Make sure you find out exactly how will your customers be contacted, how often, and in what way?
-Keep in mind that the agency are representing your business and could have a terrible effect on your reputation if handled the wrong way.
+Keep in mind that the agency is representing your business and could have a terrible effect on your reputation if handled the wrong way.

 Ask to see the terms and conditions the debt collection agency adheres to before you instruct them to carry out a collection on your behalf or before signing any contracts.
 In the terms and conditions, the rates for the services should be clearly stated and there should be no ‘hidden charges’.

-Conclusion – Choosing the wrong collection agency could end up causing you more stress, time and more money with “hidden fees and costs”, making you feel like you should have just wrote it off as bad debt.
+Choosing the wrong collection agency could end up causing you more stress, time and more money with “hidden fees and costs”, making you feel like you should have just written it off as bad debt.
 It doesn’t have to end up that way by following our simple guide.